-- attending a provider briefing session delivered by the LiW Organisation and department - collaborating with the LiW Organisation to promote LiW Projects and the associated employment outcome to Participants - identifying and referring potentially suitable and interested Participants to LiW Project information sessions and screening and selection processes - supporting the preparation of Participants for LiW Project screening and selection, through résumé development, interview preparation and organising pre-employment checks where required, e.g., police checks - placing Participants who are selected by the LiW Organisation for the LiW Project against the Activity ID in the Department's IT Systems - providing transport support (if required) to Participants to enable them to participate in screening and selection, pre-employment checks, the LiW Project and the early stages of employment and meeting the cost of pre-employment checks and personal protective equipment (where this is not met by the LiW Organisation) - conducting Participant and Activity Risk Assessments prior to commencement of the LiW Project and critical incident management during the LiW Project (if required) - working collaboratively with the LiW Organisation to follow-up on any issues throughout the LiW Project and the early stages of employment (e.g. non-attendance of LiW Project Participants on their Caseload).
+- attending a provider briefing session delivered by the LiW Organisation and department - collaborating with the LiW Organisation to promote LiW Projects and the associated employment outcome to Participants - identifying and referring potentially suitable and interested Participants to LiW Project information sessions and screening and selection processes - supporting the preparation of Participants for LiW Project screening and selection, through résumé development, interview preparation and organising pre-employment checks where required, e.g., police checks - placing Participants who are selected by the LiW Organisation for the LiW Project against the Activity ID in the Department's IT Systems - providing transport support (if required) to Participants to enable them to participate in screening and selection, pre-employment checks, the LiW Project and the early stages of employment and meeting the cost of pre-employment checks and personal protective equipment (where this is not met by the LiW Organisation) - conducting Participant and Activity Risk Assessments prior to commencement of the LiW Project, updating Participant and Activity Risk Assessments (as required) if any aspects of the LiW Project change during the LiW Project, and critical incident management during the LiW Project (if required) - working collaboratively with the LiW Organisation to follow-up on any issues throughout the LiW Project and the early stages of employment (e.g. non-attendance of LiW Project Participants on their Caseload).